gemrb/gemrb.github.io/MSYS2-build.md

 approximately 2.5GB of space to install everything, but the download size is actually much smaller.

-Important: If you want to run GemRB from outside the MSYS2 shell, don't skip the last [section](#).
+*Important*: If you want to run GemRB from outside the MSYS2 shell, don't skip the last [section](#).
 It will guide you through the needed steps.